 The WorldFAIR Communication Toolkit is available at https://worldfair-project.eu/communication-toolkit/.

 FAIR-Impact works in creating practical implementation of the FAIR principles starting with integrated use cases on four scientific domains.
 The project will identify practices, policies, tools and technical specifications to guide researchers, repository managers, research performing organisations, policy makers and citizen scientists towards a FAIR data management cycle.
 See here for more on FAIR Impact and where RDA is active.

 RDA EU 3

 RDA Europe is made up of twelve principal, representative organisations in Europe to drive forward RDA Europe objectives that are all grounded in technological excellence and innovation and have clear and international ties.
 Each of them bring to the table a proven track record in driving forward efforts around

-The ambitious 27-month project comprises 5 Partners and 9 Third Parties (the National Nodes) all of which are domain skilled, complementary institutions and organisations that have been drivers of RDA in Europe since its launch in 2013.
+The ambitious 33-month project was run by a consortium comprising 5 Partners and 9 Third Parties (the Pioneer National Nodes) all of which are domain skilled, complementary institutions and organisations that have been drivers of RDA in Europe since its launch in 2013.

 - TRUST-IT SERVICES LIMITED (TRUST-IT)